imubit/k8s-job-scheduler/README.md

 ### Executing Python functions withing Kubernetes containers

 * Docker images should include Python interpreter and all the dependencies required to execute the function.
 * `dill` package is used to send the execution function and it's arguments when Docker container is created.
-If you wish to use standard Python Docker images or custom images which does not have `dill` package preinstalled, it is possible to specify `dynamic_dill_install=True` when calling `create_instant_python_job`.
+If you wish to use standard Python Docker images or custom images which does not have `dill` package preinstalled, it is possible to specify `pip_packages=['dill']` (enabled by default) when calling `create_instant_python_job`.
 In this case `dill` will be dynamically installed before running the code.